Glossary

 Acid test ratio

-An indicator of a company's short-term liquidity that measures a company's ability to meet its short term obligations.
+An indicator of a company's short-term liquidity that measures a company's ability to meet its obligations.
 Also called quick ratio and quick assets ratio.
 Information obtained from a company's balance sheet is used to calculate the ratio.
 Subtract inventories from current assets and divide the number by current liabilities.

 Activity-based management (ABM)

-Additional Paid In Capital
+Additional Capital

 An equity account classification in the stockholders' equity section of the balance sheet that represents a portion of contributed capital.
-It is the difference between the par value of the common stock issued to owners and the total cash or other consideration contributed in exchange for their ownership interest.
+It is the difference between the par value of the common stock issued to owners and the total cash or other considerations contributed in exchange for their ownership interest.

 ADF